UoD-CVIP/ServerImageBuilder/README.md

 - PyTorch (1.4.0)
 - Matlab (r2018a -> r2019b)

+The CVIP versions of these images live at `https://hub.docker.com/uodcvip/`.
+This means the DL servers do not have to rely on some centralised build process.
 Additional CPU only images can be pulled directly from the JupyterHub DockerHub repo.
 TODO: we may want to start building some custom CPU only images for languages like `C++` or `java` etc.

 ### Building images